bjornbytes/lovr.org/docs/lovr.event.quit.md

 lovr.event.quit
 ---

 Quits the game with an optional exit code.
+This function is equivalent to calling `lovr.event.push('quit', code)`.

     lovr.event.quit(code)